-On Sunday the 25th, the Congress will begin at 6 pm and end at 11 pm.
-On Monday the 26th and Tuesday the 27th, the Congress will begin at 10 am and end at 11 pm.
+On Opening Day, the Congress will begin at 6 PM and end at 11 PM.
+On days 2 and 3, the Congress will begin at 10 AM and end at 11 PM.

 Q: What makes the Congress of Future Medical Leaders unique?